agiordan101/codingame_chess/README.md

             x: -1
             y: -1

+#### RandomAgent
+#### HeuristicsAgent

-#### Heuristics
+### Heuristics benchmarks

 Heuristic values should be between -1 and 1.
+Will be easier for deep learning, tree searchs and comparaison between heuristics :
     -1 : Black is winning
     0 : Balanced game
     1 : White is winning

+Python script that creates a dataset : FEN / policy
+Do a MSE between heuristic policies and Stockfish results relevant ?
+    -> Each heuristics could have their performance score -> Heuristics graph - x:Mean time y:MSE

 ### Unit testing

+Not up to date !
 All unit tests file must have the class name their are testing, with ".test.cpp" as suffix.

 Inside the file :